 It is possible to save a calibration for a person locally and reapply it at a later time.
 This is useful if the same person will be using the eye tracker again as you then don't have to go through the entire calibration procedure each time.
 To get an already active and applied calibration from the eye tracker, call the Retrieve Calibration function.
 To apply a saved calibration, call to the Apply Calibration function.

 NOTE: Before a calibration has been completed successfully, gaze data is already available from the eye tracker.
 However, the mapping of the gaze data can then be based either on a default eye model or a previous calibration depending on eye tracker model.
-Hence, this data should only be used as an indication of where a person is looking or for eye position in the track box.
+Hence, this data should only be used as an indication of where a person is looking or for eye position in the user position guide stream.

 The table below gives the name in the different languages for the concepts introduced and highlighted in italics in the text above.